 - Sufficient documentation to understand the production, provenance, processing, interpretation and relationships between the data files.

 What data repository can I use?

-Besides depositing your data set in the WUR-supported repositories DANS-EASY and 4TU Centre for Research Data, you could deposit it in a repository that is used within your discipline and/or recommended by a journal.
-Data Management Support assesses data repositories to ensure that they offer secure, durable storage and that they make data sets easily findable.
+Besides depositing your data set in the WUR-supported repositories DANS-EASY, 4TU Centre for Research Data and Zenodo, you could deposit it in a repository that is used within your discipline and/or recommended by a journal.
+The Data Desk assesses data repositories to ensure that they offer secure, durable storage and that they make data sets easily findable.
 This assessment focuses on a set of criteria, such as if the repository provides metadata, if it scans data files for corruption, and if it assigns persistent identifiers to data sets (see this paper for more details on the criteria).
 If a repository has been approved, it is recommended for data archiving as stipulated in the WUR data policy.

 The table below shows the repositories approved so far.
 This list will be regularly updated.
 Do you have a repository you would like to get assessed?
-Please contact Data Management Support.
+Please contact the Data Desk.

 |Repository||Discipline||Associated journal(s) or publishers(s)|

 |4TU Centre for Research Data||Technical sciences||4TU.ResearchData is integrated with GitHub to archive Git Repositories.|

 |Dryad||Multidisciplinary (focus on life sciences)||Hundreds of journals offer integrated data submission with Dryad: browse the list.|

 |Figshare||Multidisciplinary||Many publishers have a partnership with Figshare, including Springer Nature, PLOS, and Wiley.|

 |Harvard Dataverse||Multidisciplinary (focus on social sciences)||Various publishers recommend Harvard Dataverse, and some journals have set up their own dataverse.|